On the Radar

 Discontinued Operations

-volatile and uncertain environment in which a business’s ability to forecast results
+has created a volatile and uncertain environment in which a business’s ability to

-and make decisions can be difficult.
-Factors that have contributed to such
+forecast results and make decisions can be difficult.
+Factors that have contributed

-capital; companies’ announcements of layoffs, broader restructuring plans,
+struggles to raise capital, companies’ announcements of layoffs, broader

-impairments, and changes in customer behavior.
-As a result, the determinations
+restructuring plans, and changes in customer behavior.
+Further, the ways in which

-market.
-Further, how these factors may affect cash flow and fair value estimates
+How these factors affect cash flow and fair value estimates used in

-used in impairment analysis should be considered.
-As businesses evolve in response
+impairment analyses should be considered.
+As businesses evolve in response to these

-to these conditions, preparers may also need to make determinations related to (1)
+conditions, preparers may also need to make determinations pertaining to (1) assets

-assets held for sale and (2) reporting discontinued operations.
-Even as entities
+held for sale and (2) reporting discontinued operations.
+Even as entities evolve in

-evolve in times of relative stability, they must consider the reporting for
+times of relative stability, they must consider the reporting for impairments and

 Long-lived assets within the scope of ASC 360-10 are accounted for